19 Dec Battling Humidity? One Tool to Help

-Luckily, I’d recently been given some rechargeable desiccants to try out and review.
+A while back, I was given some rechargeable desiccants to try out and review.
 Obviously, the fact that I said “luckily” means that they worked well.

 Called Dry Top, they’re little plastic containers that can be placed in any larger airtight container to absorb the moisture from the air, so that other items in the container – food, paper, electronics – don’t get damaged by the dampness.

 They’re made of food-grade components and are safe to use in food containers.
 Some silica gel desiccants use a color changing chemical that is NOT safe to use around food; Dry Top uses one that is.

 The silica starts out as an orange color and slowly changes to green as it absorbs moisture (the non-food-safe kind turns from blue when dry to pink when full of water).
 Then, you can simply recharge them (dry them out) in the microwave.

 We put one each in Lock & Lock containers that held our “open” cereal – just opening it every day to pour our cereal out had been letting enough humid air in that the cereal was noticeably stale in three or four days.
 Not a problem after we started using the Dry Tops.